rokmc756/GPFarmer/README.md

 binary type, rpm and bin..

 # Supported GPDB and extension version
-GPDB 4.x/5.x/6.x
+GPDB 4.x, 5.x, 6.x, 7.x

-GPCC 1/2
+GPCC 4x, 6x

 GPTEXT 3.x.x

-madlib 1.1.x
+madlib 1.x, 2.x

 postgis 2.x

 # Supported Platform and OS
 Virtual Machines

-Cloud Infrastructure

 Baremetal

 RHEL and CentOS 5/6/7
+Ubuntu 18.04

 # Prerequisite
-MacOS or Fedora/CentOS/RHEL installed with ansible as ansible host.
+MacOS or Fedora/CentOS/RHEL should have installed ansible as ansible host.
-At least three supported OS should be prepared with yum repository configured
+Supported OS for ansible target host should be prepared with package repository configured such as yum, dnf and apt

 # Prepare ansible host to run gpfarmer
 * MacOS